trek-view/basecamp/_posts/2022-04-22-turn-gopro-timelapse-video-into-timelapse-images.md

 The calculation to work out Video length (secs) in the table above is; `recording time (secs) / (interval (secs) * 30 (fps))`.

-You can see when shooting at a 60 second interval, even 10 mins of recording (600 seconds) produces 0.3 seconds worth of TimeLapse video (to get a second, you'd need to record for 30 minutes!).
+You can see when shooting at a 60 second interval, even 10 mins of recording (600 seconds) produces just 0.3 seconds worth of TimeLapse video (to get a second, you'd need to record for 30 minutes!).

 ## Identifying videos shot in TimeLapse